 - Microsoft is going to great lengths to make the console more visually appealing along with the obvious incorporation of killer specs in it.

 The first announcement for the Xbox Scorpio at the 106 E3 conferences itself revealed that the Xbox Two is slated to offer a gaming experience in the highest resolution format possible today.
-In the gaming industry, 4K gaming is the new in-thing with more devices rolled out to be 4K compatible offering consumers a truly enriching viewing experience.
+In the gaming industry, 4K gaming is the new in-thing with more devices rolled out to be 4K compatible offering consumers a truly enriching viewing experience. we do not need to buy a best gaming laptop.

 - Sony’s latest Playstation 4 supports 4K streaming and 4K up-scaling for video content with their next console confirmed to feature native 4K gaming.
 With the PS5 well far from its propped release date, there is n doubt about the fact that the Xbox Two will be the first console ever to offer gamers a true 4K gaming experience.